Saint Vincent and the Grenadines: Pre-colonial period

-Before the arrival of Europeans and Africans in the 16th century, various Amerindian groups passed through or settled on St. Vincent and the Grenadines, including the Ciboney, Arawak, and Kalinago people.
-The island now known as Saint Vincent was originally named Youloumain by the native Island Caribs who called themselves Kalina/Carina ("l" and "r" being pronounced the same in their language).
+Saint Vincent was first inhabited by the Ciboney people from South America around 5000 B.C.
+They were succeeded by the Arawaks around the 3rd century A.D., who were later displaced by the Kalinago in the 14th century.
+The Kalinago named the island Youloumain.

 European arrival and early colonial period

 It is thought that Christopher Columbus sighted the island in 1498, giving it the name St Vincent.
-The indigenous Garifuna people, who became known as the "Black Caribs", aggressively prevented European settlement on Saint Vincent.
+The Kalinago people aggressively opposed European settlement on Saint Vincent.

-French and British colonisation and the First Kalinago War
+French and British colonisation and First Carib War

 Various attempts by the English and Dutch to claim the island proved unsuccessful, and it was the French who were first able to colonise the island, settling in the town of Barrouallie on the leeward side of St Vincent in 1719.
-The French brought with them enslaved African prisoners of war to work the plantations of sugar, coffee, indigo, tobacco, cotton and cocoa.
+The French imported Black slaves to work on plantations producing sugar, coffee, indigo, tobacco, cotton and cocoa.

 The British captured the island and drove out the French from Barrouallie during the Seven Years' War, a claim confirmed by the Treaty of Paris (1763).
-On taking control of the island in 1763, the British laid the foundations of Fort Charlotte and also brought with them enslaved African prisoners of war to work on the island plantations.
-The Black Caribs however, opposed to the British presence, entered into open conflict against the British, starting the First Carib War, which lasted from 1772 to 1773.
+On taking control of the island in 1763, the British laid the foundations of Fort Charlotte and also continued the importation of slaves to work on the island's plantations.
+The Garifuna, an Afro-Indigenous creole people on the island, were opposed to the British presence and entered into open conflict against the British, starting the First Carib War, which lasted from 1772 to 1773.

 During the Anglo-French War (1778–1783), the French recaptured St Vincent in 1779.
 However, the British regained control under the Treaty of Versailles (1783).

-British colonial period and the Second Kalinago War
+British colonial period and Second Carib War

-The uneasy peace between the British and the Black Caribs led to the Second Carib War, which lasted from 1795 to 1796.
-The Black Caribs were led by Garifuna Paramount Chief Joseph Chatoyer and supported by the French, notably the radical Victor Hugues from the island of Martinique.
-Their revolt and the uprising was eventually put down in 1797 by British General Sir Ralph Abercromby; a peace treaty agreement was made which resulted in almost 5,000 Black Caribs being exiled to Roatán, an island off the coast of Honduras, and to Belize and Baliceaux in the Grenadines.
+The uneasy peace between the British and the Garifuna led to the Second Carib War, which lasted from 1795 to 1797.
+The Garifuna were led by paramount chief Joseph Chatoyer and supported by the French, notably Victor Hugues who was based on the island of Martinique.
+They were eventually defeated in 1797 by British forces under the command Sir Ralph Abercromby; a peace treaty agreement was made which resulted in almost 5,000 Garifuna being deported to Roatán, an island off the coast of Honduras, and to Belize and Baliceaux in the Grenadines.

-In 1806, the construction of Fort Charlotte has completed.
+In 1806, the construction of Fort Charlotte was completed.

 The La Soufrière volcano erupted in 1812, resulting in considerable destruction.

 The British abolished slavery in Saint Vincent (as well as in all other British West Indies colonies) in 1834, and an apprenticeship period followed which ended in 1838.
-After its end, labour shortages on the plantations resulted, and were initially addressed by the immigration of indentured servants; in the late 1840s, many Portuguese immigrants arrived from Madeira, and between 1861 and 1888 shiploads of Indian labourers arrived.
+After its end, labour shortages on the plantations resulted, and were initially addressed by the immigration of indentured servants; starting from 1845, many Portuguese Catholic settlers arrived from Madeira, with around 2,100 arrivals from Portugal recorded from 1845 to 1850.
+Between 1861 and 1888, a new wave of immigration occurred, with shiploads of Indian labourers arriving.